peerapongv/my-personal-assistant/ai-jira-assistant-requirements.md

 3. **Update Documentation**
    - **Description:**
-     Add “Observability” section to README with logging & metrics setup, including sample `prometheus.yml`.
+     Add “Observability” section to README with logging and metrics setup, including sample `prometheus.yml`.
    - **Definition of Done:**
      - README updated with clear instructions and examples.

 ---

 ## Epic 2: AI-Driven Backlog Analysis & Automated Ticket Management
-**Goal:** Provide intelligent backlog analysis, hierarchical reporting, and end-to-end automation for Jira ticket creation.
+**Goal:** Provide intelligent analysis of backlog items, hierarchical reporting, and end-to-end automation for creating and documenting Jira tickets.

 ### Story 2.1: Fetch and Filter Backlog Items
 - **Summary:**
   As a product owner, I want to fetch all Epics, Stories & Tasks (or filter by label, assignee, etc.), so that I can review and focus on relevant backlog items.
 - **Acceptance Criteria:**
-  - CLI/function accepts `--label`, `--assignee`, `--status` flags; outputs JSON.
+  - CLI/function accepts `--label`, `--assignee`, `--status` flags and outputs JSON.
   - Invalid filters yield descriptive errors; tests cover edge cases.

 #### Sub-tasks
 1. **Define Filter Parameter Schema**